Diphalder/CSE3200/README.md

   - Enhanced ability to manage student and teacher data.

 RUET Assistant is dedicated to improving the academic workflow and fostering a productive educational environment at RUET.
 Join us in making academic management more efficient and effective.

+## RUET Assistant - Login Page

+The RUET Assistant login page provides a secure and user-friendly interface for students, teachers, and administrators to create accounts and log in to access the system.
+Here is a detailed description of the functionalities and information required for account creation and login.

+### Account Creation

+Users can create an account by providing the necessary information based on their roles:

+1. **Common Information:**
+   - **Name:** Full name of the user.
+   - **Email:** Valid email address for communication and account verification.
+   - **Phone Number:** Contact number for further communication.
+   - **Department:** The department the user belongs to.
+   - **Password:** A secure password for account access.

+2. **Additional Information for Students:**
+   - **Roll Number:** Unique roll number assigned to the student.
+   - **Semester:** Current semester of the student.
+   - **Year:** Academic year of the student.